dnschmitz/2021-ss-exponential-org-/coursework.md

 Game Developer 🕹️

-- no managers, but 400 employees
+- No managers, but 400 employees
-- freedom to create without having to worry about the consequences of failure
+- Freedom to create without having to worry about the consequences of failure
 - Over 75 million active users on the social entertainment platform
 - $2.5 billion equity in 2012​